The Poincare Duality in Quantization of the Norm of Differential Forms: Application to Electromagnetism in Non-Simple Connected Manifolds

 The electromagnetic action, $S$, in the Lagrangian formalism is:

 where $\mathcal{ L}$ is the Lagrangian density and $\mathfrak{L}$ is its equivalent $4$-form.
 If the Maxwell equations must be generated from the variational principle over the action $S$, then the variations must be on each one of the $1$-forms $A^{(E)}$ and $A^{(M)}$.
-In Classical Theory only one of the two Maxwell equations set (the related to sources: electric currents and charges) is generated from the variational principle.
-The other are structural, they are a consequence of the mathematical structure: if $F$ is exact: $F=dA$, then $dF = ddA=0$, is a consequence of the mathematical structure; they do not come from any extremal principle.
+In Classical Theory, only one of the two Maxwell equations set (the related to sources: electric currents and charges) is generated from the variational principle.
+The other is formal properties, they are a consequence of the mathematical framework: if $F$ is exact: $F=dA$, then $dF = ddA=0$, is a consequence of the mathematical representation framework; they do not come from any extremal principle.
 However, if the two Maxwell equations are related to sources, as is the case of a general analysis of the field, both are required to be generated from the variational principle.

 The Lagrangian must be function of the field variables and its first derivatives, that is: $\mathcal{L}(A^{(E)},A^{(M)},F)$.
 The Lagrangian density $\mathcal{L}$ in tensor expression is the following, a generalization of the classic one: